reckel-jm/bibleref/README.md

 - Structures for referencing Bible verses
 - Validation parsing (checks whether verse really exists)
+- Export reference to human languages

 This is still going to be implemented:

-- Validation parsing (checks whether chapter really exists)
 - Parse reference from human languages
-- Export reference to human languages